MEADOWSWEET

 ASPIRIN

 Salicin is a pharmaceutical drug used as an analgesic and anti-inflammatory agent which is found mostly in the bark of the tree White Willow (Salix alba) (from which it is commercially extracted), but was first found in Meadowsweet.
-It has a bitter taste similar to quinine.
+It has a bitter taste similar to Quinine.
 Salicin is a phenyl β-glucoside.
 When metabolised by the human body it is converted to Salicylic Acid.

 Aspirin (Acetyl Salicylic Acid) also has pharmaceutical uses in humans; such as to thin the blood and prevent the clumping of platelets within the blood which helps prevent the blood from coagulating and thereby causing thrombosis.
 In lower doses it is used to prevent heart attacks, strokes and blood clotting.
 It also has anti-pyretic and anti-inflammatory effects and is used as a general purpose medicine at home for influenza and colds (or was - its use in such roles is now discouraged).
 It is a NSAID (non-steroidal anti-inflammatory drug) and one of the most widely used drugs, being manufactured commercially.

 Aspirin has certain undesirable side effects, namely bleeding of the stomach, gastro-intestinal ulcers, tinnitus, and the risk of Reye's syndrome in children.
-It should not be used by those with stomach ulcers, or by those on warfarin, another blood-thinning drug.
+It should not be used by those with stomach ulcers, or by those on Warfarin, another blood-thinning drug.

-Methyl Salicylate is used pharmaceutically as a rubifacient in deep-heat ointments and linaments, and as flavouring in some candies and chewing gums as an alternative to the more popular Spear Mint and Peppermint flavours.
+Methyl Salicylate is used pharmaceutically as a rubifacient in deep-heat ointments and liniments, and as flavouring in some candies and chewing gums as an alternative to the more popular Spear Mint and Peppermint flavours.
 It is also used as an antiseptic in mouth wash products.

 ASPIRIN - A PLANT SIGNALLING MOLECULE